EnzoGreed/content-monitor/README.md

 ## Assumptions & Trade-offs

 - SQLite used for simplicity as recommended
-- Mock data used instead of a live API integration
+- NewsAPI used for live article fetching via POST /api/fetch/
 - Scan is API-triggered rather than scheduled
 - Deduplication handled via `unique_together` on (keyword, content_item)